irstevenson/mh-converter/README.md

 There are three key places you can see how to use this as a library:
 * By generating and reading the GroovyDoc
+ * Details above on how to do this.
+Note: a bit of work is still required on the GroovyDoc, but there should be enough there to get you going - especially when combined with the below.
 * By reading the tests in `src/test/groovy/ConverterSpec.groovy`
 * By reading the command line interface source at `src/main/groovy/vk7is/mhconvert/CLI.groovy`